cashubtc/nuts/bonded-pol.md

 This document does not specify:

 1. A final Bitcoin soft-fork activation or consensus opcode assignment.
-2. Distribution of slashed collateral beyond the first-successful-challenger rule.
+2. Distribution of slashed collateral through a holder-recovery mechanism.
 3. A BTC exchange-rate oracle for non-`sat` units.
 4. Proof that the bond fully collateralizes the mint's liabilities.
 5. Data publication beyond the response obligations created by a valid challenge.